 Senior Center Services, Activities, and Programs

+You’re probably wondering, what do you do at a senior center?
 There’s a wide range of programs and services that are provided at senior community centers.
-We’re going to discuss them here so you can get a better understanding of what to expect from yours.
+Activities and services can vary depending on the senior center, so we recommend exploring all options before choosing one.
+Some senior activity centers might offer things others don’t, like volunteering and educational programs and some even help out with things like medical paperwork.
+We’re going to discuss the most common activities so you can get a better understanding of what to expect from yours.

 Meal and Nutrition Programs

 In our senior years, it becomes more important than ever to eat the right foods and to achieve a balanced diet.
 That’s why it’s so great that many senior centers offer meals and nutrition programs for seniors.
 They can help with improving your diet, learning how to cook food at home or helping to manage your weight going forward.
 Some places even provide meals for the community too.
 It’s a great chance to learn more about food and nutrition.

 For many seniors, staying active and fit can be one of the biggest challenges of all.
 It’s so important to stay active and fit for seniors so that problems can be kept at bay.
 There are all kinds of fitness classes, exercise activities to consider.
 Aerobics and yoga are two very popular examples of fitness and wellness activities provided by many senior activity centers around the country.
 There’s something for every fitness and mobility level.

 Some centers also offer health screenings, which could include hearing tests, blood pressure checks, blood sugar tests and more.
 Wellness seminars are also a possibility, helping you to learn more about taking care of yourself and living a healthier and happier lifestyle.

 Swimming and Pool Activities